 DBT at Clearview Treatment Programs

 Clearview provides comprehensive DBT throughout all levels of care.
-At our Dual Diagnosis Treatment Center, Women’s Treatment Center, and Outpatient Treatment Center, clients participate in individual therapy sessions with a trained therapist as well as skills groups to learn and practice the DBT skills.
+In our programs for Addiction with Co-Occurring Mental Health, Women’s Mental Health, and Outpatient Treatment, clients participate in individual therapy sessions with a trained therapist and in skills groups to learn and practice DBT skills.

 As part of our comprehensive DBT program, clients also have access to phone coaching with a therapist between sessions so that they always feel supported and connected.
 In addition, our team has weekly consultation meetings to ensure they are providing the best treatment possible.